lukecav/gravityformsrestapi/README.md

 ## Upgrading to Version 2

 The API is largely the same as version 1.
-The endpoints are the same and the same "one-legged" OAuth 1.0a authentication mechanism is still supported.
+The endpoints are the same and the same signature authentication mechanism is still supported.

 The following breaking changes are required by clients to consume version 2: